dachcom-digital/pimcore-dynamic-search-index-provider-lucene/docs/0_Custom_Analyzer.md

 Example Data: `We have some really long words in german like sauerstofffeldflasche`

-1. Split Data: `We have some re al ly long words in ger man like sau er stoff feld fla sche.`
+1. **Split Data**: `We have some re al ly long words in ger man like sau er stoff feld fla sche.`
-2. Add Original Data: `We have some really long words in german like sauerstofffeldflasche We have some re al ly long words in ger man like sau er stoff feld fla sche.`
+2. **Add Original Data**: `We have some really long words in german like sauerstofffeldflasche We have some re al ly long words in ger man like sau er stoff feld fla sche.`
-3. Final Unique Data: `We have some really long words in german like sauerstofffeldflasche re al ly ger man sau er stoff feld fla sche.`
+3. **Final Unique Data**: `We have some really long words in german like sauerstofffeldflasche re al ly ger man sau er stoff feld fla sche.`
-4. Send Data to Tokenizr.
-If you also have enabled the [stopwords filter](./1_CustomTokenFilter.md), you can get rid of unnecessary words like `er`, `re` too.
+4. Send Data to Tokenizer.
+If you also have enabled the [stopwords filter](./1_CustomTokenFilter.md), you can get rid of unnecessary words like `er` or `re` too.

 ### Setup